Home/Everyday Life/Bath Vs Shower Calculator

 Bath Vs Shower Calculator

-Compare the water and energy consumption of taking a bath versus a shower to see which is more economical and environmentally friendly.
+Compare the water and energy costs of taking a bath versus taking a shower to see which is more economical and environmentally friendly.

 Was this calculator helpful?